 For many businesses, the concept and understanding of blockchain remain vague.
-Yet every food and drink manufacturer will be familiar with variable data labels and serialised codes – the underlying product codes that provide traceability, and transparency, by linking physical products to the online world.
+Yet every food and drink manufacturer will be familiar with variable data labels and serialized codes – the underlying product codes that provide traceability, and transparency, by linking physical products to the online world.

 The first and simplest step towards greater supply chain efficiency is through the adoption of variable 2D codes to facilitate data exchange.
-Unique to each product, serialised codes will provide the greatest level of data, but even batch-level identifiers can provide a certain degree of transparency.
+Unique to each product, serialized codes will provide the greatest level of data, but even batch-level identifiers can provide a certain degree of transparency.